 - Order Intake and/or the number of s is used as an operational indicator of top line growth.
-Its relative weight for the payout is lower, as growth should never be at the detriment of profitability.

 If the Supervisory Board is of the opinion that another measure would be more qualified as an indicator for profitability, growth or, it will inform the shareholders in the remuneration report.
 Performance measures will never be adjusted retrospectively.

 Performance ranges – threshold, targeted and maximum - are set for each of the key performance indicators.
 The 1.5 times target.
 A linear pay-out line applies between threshold and maximum.
-Below threshold, the pay-out is zero.is set at a target level of 100% of the base salary for the CEO and 75% of the base salary for any other member of the Management Board.
+Below threshold, the pay-out is zero.is set at a target level of 100% of the Base Salary for the CEO and 75% of the Base Salary for any other member of the Management Board.
 The threshold pay-out is at 0.5 times target and maximum pay-out will not exceed

 At the end of the performance year, the performance is reviewed by the Supervisory Board and the pay-out level is determined.
 The performance measures, target setting, and realization are published in this remuneration report.
 For reasons of commercial and/or market sensitivity, these details are not published at the start of the performance period.
 In general, details regarding order intake will not be shared.
 Theis payable in cash after the publication of the Annual Report for the performance year.